Angels We Have Heard on High

-"Angels We Have Heard on High" is a Christmas carol to the hymn tune "Gloria" from a traditional French song of unknown origin called "Les Anges dans nos campagnes", with paraphrased English lyrics by James Chadwick.
+"Angels We Have Heard on High" is a Christmas carol to the hymn tune "Gloria" from a traditional French song called "Les Anges dans nos campagnes", with paraphrased English lyrics by James Chadwick.
 The song's subject is the birth of Jesus Christ as narrated in the Gospel of Luke, specifically the scene outside Bethlehem in which shepherds encounter a multitude of angels singing and praising the newborn child.

 Tune

 "Angels We Have Heard on High" is generally sung to the hymn tune "Gloria", a traditional French carol as arranged by Edward Shippen Barnes.
 Its most memorable feature is its chorus, "Gloria in excelsis Deo", where the "o" of "Gloria" is fluidly sustained through 16 notes of a rising and falling melismatic melodic sequence.

-In England, the words of James Montgomery's "Angels from the Realms of Glory" are usually sung to this tune, with the "Gloria in excelsis Deo" refrain text replacing Montgomery's.
-It is from this usage that the tune sometimes is known as "Iris", the name of Montgomery's newspaper.
+Les Anges dans nos campagnes is sung to a similar tune known as "Iris".
+This tune takes its name from the newspaper associated with James Montgomery, who wrote "Angels from the Realms of Glory", the version of this carol normally sung in the United Kingdom.
+"Iris" is also generally used with Shepherds in the Fields Abiding, the version normally sung in Canada.

 Lyrics

+Like the 1816 "Angels from the Realms of Glory", the lyrics of "Angels We Have Heard on High" are inspired by, but not an exact translation of, the traditional French carol now known as "Les Anges dans nos campagnes" ("the angels in our countryside").
+Its first known publication was in 1805 in a book of French carols by Révérend Père Roche, as "J'Entends, là sur ces collines".
+No author of the carol was given, and it is unclear whether Rev. Roche wrote the carol or merely collected it.
+The melody, listed as "Cherche-moi, etc.", has not yet been identified.
+Twelve stanzas were provided, with the first stanza significantly different from what was later more widely adopted.
+Dozens of textual variants appeared in the 19th century.